kammitama5/kammitama5.github.io/_posts/2020-10-14-Wednesday-October-14th.md

 - Prompt (not putting the entire paragraph): The danger of nostalgia = confuse the actual home and the imaginary one?
 Where do you find difference between the actual versus the imaginary?

 ## One
-- One of the songs I heard regularly growing started “bring back the old time days”, sang by Nappy Mayers.
+- One of the songs I heard regularly growing started “bring back the old time days, bring back those old time ways”, sang by Nappy Mayers.
 It was a song that spoke about the nostalgia of the old, as typified by values that seemed to exist in the past but did not seem to be emphasized in the world in which we existed today.
+In retrospect, it's a very strange song coming from a singer in a postcolonial country.
+But people really love the song there, and it's catchy musically.

 ## Two
 - This reminds me of Ruha’s talk in which she speaks about an ad which claims that “soon we will have slaves again...not human slaves,